 - Monitor industry trends – listen to keynote speakers, and spot future trends.

 So how does a trade show work?
 In order to exhibit at a trade show, you need to take the following steps:

 - REQUEST A FLOORPLAN FROM THE EVENT ORGANISER AND SELECT YOUR DESIRED SPACE.

 The cost of it will depend on the size, you should aim to spend around a third of your budget on the floorspace.
 The best spaces will be in the areas that receive the highest footfall – so near but not right by the entrance, at intersections, or near restaurants, bathrooms or seminar rooms.
-See our guide on this for more information.

 - DESIGN YOUR STAND

 Get quotes and 3D mock-ups from exhibition stand designers.
 Pick an agency that can do everything in-house – project manage, design, construct, print and build your stand for the best value.
 Around a third of your budget should be spent on your stand.
 You want it to be as eye-catching as possible so go for bright colours, big graphics and bold print.
 Analyse what the stand will look like from different angles, from close up and far away.
 Avoid having too much text, no one will read it and it will look too busy.
 If you plan to attend more than one trade show, source a stand that can be reconfigured and used again.
 Our gallery provides hundreds of ideas.
 Assess the layout of the stand – you want to provide some chairs and tables for visitors to sit at but don’t make it too cluttered.
 There is an art on how to stand out at an exhibition.